 You are probably worried that people might not accept the real you.

 The truth of the matter is that sometimes this is the case.
 Some people will not accept a particular lifestyle choice or a personality trait.

-The good news is there will be other people with who you can connect with.
+The good news is there will be other people with whom you can connect.
 They are the people you should be gravitating towards.

 If you are struggling to identify your fears and need help working through your failures and mistakes, CreativeLive has a course that can help.
 How to be Bold, Resilient, and Better Than Ever is run by Tabatha Coffey.
 This course can help build up your resilience and get you moving forward.
-We all fall down but it’s how we bounce back that is important.
+We all fall down but it’s how we bounce back and get back up again that is important.
 Have a look through the course curriculum to see how it can benefit you.

 Accept not everyone is going to like you